jrodriguezo/ISST-19-CRIS/README.md

 # ISST-19-CRIS
+TFG-Professor: It consists of the process of carrying out a tfg.

+Regarding code:

-TFG - Professor: client-server implemented in Java and Tomcat9
+- Client-server implemented in JavaEE and Tomcat9.

-// pending revision errors:
- Methods fails to do 'sendRedirects' - problem with id
+- This program has implemented methods to assign roles in login form.
+- DAO implementations.